 It’s important to know that some doctors are concerned that the caps may prevent the chemotherapy medicine from reaching cancer cells that may be in the scalp.
 Several U.S. studies are underway to look at the safety and effectiveness of the caps.
 At this time, none of the caps have been approved by the U.S. Food and Drug Administration.

 It’s also important to know that cold caps don’t work for everyone.
 In two small European studies, cold caps were considered effective in about 50% of the women that used them.
 Women who got only anthracycline chemotherapy had better results with cold caps than women who got only taxane chemotherapy.

 Adriamycin (chemical name: doxorubicin), Ellence (chemical name: epirubicin), and daunorubicin are anthracyclines.

-Taxol (chemical name: paclitaxel), Taxotere (chemical name: docetaxel), and Abraxane (chemical name: albumin-bound paclitaxel) are taxanes.
+Taxol (chemical name: paclitaxel), Taxotere (chemical name: docetaxel), and Abraxane (chemical name: albumin-bound or nab-paclitaxel) are taxanes.

 Women who got both an anthracycline and a taxane in their chemotherapy regimen (combination chemotherapy) seem to have the worst results with cold caps, though some of them still kept some of their hair.